Sparsity-Aware Distributed Learning for Gaussian Processes with Linear Multiple Kernel: Sparsity-Aware Distributed Learning Framework

-for $i \in \{1, 2, \ldots, s\}$.
-Then, the local minimization problem for the $i$-th block in the $j$-th local agent at the $\eta$-th iteration can be expressed as:

-We can apply similar steps as in Section \ref{subsec:distributed-sca} to reformulate the local minimization problem into a conic form:

-where $v \geq 0$.
-The detailed steps for this reformulation are provided in Appendix \ref{appendix:reformulation}.
-Therefore, the problem presented in Eq. (\ref{eq:socp_d2sca_conic}) is now in conic form and can be solved more efficiently using MOSEK \cite{mosek, yinLinearMultipleLowRank2020}.
-After the local agents optimize their $s$ local hyper-parameters using DSCA in the $t$-th iteration, the ADMM consensus step formulated in Eq.~(\ref{eq:admmconsensus}) is conducted to reach a global consensus (ADMM-based distributed learning illustrated in Fig.~\ref{fig:distributedgp}).
+We provide the detailed steps for this reformulation in Appendix \ref{appendix:reformulation}.
+The problem presented in Eq. (\ref{eq:socp_d2sca_conic}) is now in conic form and can be solved more efficiently using MOSEK \cite{mosek, yinLinearMultipleLowRank2020}.
+After the local agents have optimized their local hyper-parameters using DSCA in the $t$-th iteration, the ADMM consensus step formulated in Eq. (\ref{eq:qadmm-consensus}) is conducted to reach a global consensus.
+At this point, we have introduced the SLIM-KL framework.
+The pseudocode for implementing SLIM-KL is summarized in Algorithm \ref{alg:SLIM-KL}.

-A useful property of ADMM is that if one local agent gets stuck at a poor local minimum, the consensus step may help the agent resume from a more reasonable point in the next iteration.
-The pseudocode for implementing the proposed algorithm is shown in Algorithm \ref{alg:distributedsca} and called the doubly distributed SCA (D$^2$SCA) algorithm.
-The stopping criteria are based on the primal and dual residuals as suggested in \cite{boydDistributedOptimizationStatistical2011}.
-The overall computational complexity of D$^2$SCA scales as $\mathcal{O}(\frac{Qn^3}{s N^3})$, where $N$ is the number of local agents.